 In other way, these two cycles are what Mike Tuchscherer refers to as Planned Strategy and Emergent Strategy (click HERE to read Mike’s great article)

 Release plans or blocks

 “As complexity raises, meaningful statements lose precision and precise statements lose meaning”

 Release plans or training blocks are longer and more generally defined training periods.
 These periods have elements of “waterfall” planning and are laid out in advance.
 Training blocks hence represent Strategic Planning.

 Most “traditional” approaches in planning represent waterfall method – see for example picture from Set and Reps article:

-This is not to say that waterfall is bad or not needed, but it is not enough in managing risk and uncertainty of training process.
+This is not to say that waterfall is bad or not needed, but it is not enough in managing risk and uncertainty of the training process.
 This process of planning needs to be re-iterated numerous times (and that is the purpose of the sprint phases).
-Anyway, we still utilize some elements of waterfall in devising block phases, but we deal with the most certain elements, constraints and objectives.
+Anyway, we still utilize some elements of a waterfall in devising block phases, but we deal with the most certain elements, constraints and objectives.

 Having said that, the first step in devising a training plan is to lay out the most stable/certain elements, like competition dates (if they are known), holidays, breaks and so forth.
 Then we lay down training blocks in most general way.